 Scripture reveals: Know you not that your body is the temple of the Holy Ghost (that of God's Spirit) which is in you, which you have of God, and you are not your own?
 For you are brought with a price: therefore glorify God in your body, and in your spirit, which are God's (1 Corinthians 6:19-20).
 It was noted that the individual believer's body is a temple of the Holy Ghost (that of God's Spirit).
 The price paid was the blood of God's only Son; the Lord Jesus Christ, at the Cross of Calvary for an atonement of the sins of the world.

 Scripture reveals: Having therefore these promises, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God (2 Corinthians 7:1).
+Wherefore come out from among them (the ungodly), and be you separate saith the Lord, and touch not the unclean thing; and I will receive you (2 Corinthians 6:17).
 A return to holiness is ordained of God by His Word!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.